INTRODUCTION

 The crowd stood silently, as if waiting for something.

-A peddler, pressed against the window of a store, pushed the glass out with a pan and started arguing with the clerk.
+A delivery boy, pressed against the window of a store, pushed the glass out with a tray and started arguing with the clerk.
 This little event diverted the street mob's attention away from the gloomy procession, and when the door to the store closed, the crowd began to disperse.

-Elsewhere, not far from the Royal Square, I saw a group of people gathered near a wall, on which the announcement of the governor of Heliopolis had been posted, warning that all rumors about the comet were greatly exaggerated.
-The paper was still damp and some fellow ripped it off and threw it into a ditch.
+Elsewhere, not far from the Royal Square, I saw a group of people gathered near a wall where an announcement from the governor of Heliopolis was posted, declaring that all rumors about the comet were greatly exaggerated.
+The paper was still damp and some individual ripped it off and threw it into a ditch.

-The newspapers were filled with news of the comet, which was reported by telegraph from all over the world, and by evening, the mood of the street crowd had changed.
+The newspapers were filled with news of the comet, which was reported by telegraph from all over the world, and by evening, the mood of the street crowds changed.

 Thousands of people stood in dense rows on the bridges and the embankment, waiting for the comet to appear.